 Guatemalan chicken buses are gaining notoriety, and at the same time traveling for cheap is becoming more and more popular these days.
 That’s good news!
 Chicken buses are some of the easiest ways to save money on your trip to Guatemala.
+Try taking a chicken bus from Antigua to Guatemala City.
+It’s so much cheaper than any other transport mode!
+Or a chicken bus from Antigua to Panajachel.
+Even cheaper!
 Despite this, one question prevails.
 Are chicken buses safe?
 There is substantial contradictory information on the subject so we’ll aim to clear up some of that in this article.

 What are chicken buses?

 Chicken buses are retired school buses from the U.S. and Canada that are bought for cheap, driven down into Central America, and then taken to a factory to be repaired and restored.
 Though they generally follow a color scheme and pattern, no two chicken buses are alike and can be personalized with stickers, paintings, loud sound systems,

 Around Christmastime we rode several buses that had fake garlands strung around the luggage racks, Christmas ornaments hanging from the ceiling, and classic Christmas tunes blaring from the speakers.
 Just a fun little extra.

 Dubbed “chicken buses” because they are sometimes used to transport livestock between cities and because passengers get so cramped, these buses are cheap, generally quick, and universally uncomfortable.
 They are manned by a driver and an assistant (ayudante) who collects money, calls out

 Here’s a little bonus we noticed right away: rarely do they try to cheat you on the price.
 We are in the habit of sitting in the middle of the bus, so we can watch what locals pay in order to catch the bus assistant if he tries to cheat us.
 But out of dozens of